Oblique view of site layout for Coastal Lumber in Havana, FL

 smaller sites.
 Likewise, when we think of a site plan, like a factory, shopping mall, or military

-base we tend to associate these facilities as best characterized using CAD-based systems.
+base we used to associate these facilities as best characterized using CAD-based systems.

 For example, facility data can be analyzed on a room-level basis, and as a result, space and asset management are greatly enhanced.
 This can used to better assess space and assets and work toward putting them to their best and highest use.
 GIS can also be used in facility management to develop or augment master planning and expansion of facilities.